 Example: We collaborated with NBC Universal to create a motion graphic encouraging Americans to reduce food waste, using data from the Natural Resources Defense Council.

-How to Create Data Storytelling in Motion Graphics
+How to Tell Data Stories in Motion Graphics

 There are many steps that go into making a great motion graphic, and you need a solid creative team to help you make it happen.
 If you want to pursue data storytelling in motion graphics, here’s how to get started: